CraftAcademy/library-challenge/README.md

 In order to know if the book is the correct one
 I would like to know both the title and the author of the book
 ````
+- [x] Method for visitor to search for a specific book
 ````
 As a librarian
 In order to know which books that are borrowed